dbanetto/uni/design_decisions.md

 values of `A` and thus the subtype.

-An extension to this would be to add runtime type checks or flow typing to ensure that the cast is valid
+An extension to this would be to add runtime type checks or flow typing to ensure that the cast is valid.
+This could come in the form of a `Expr 'is' Type` expression returning a boolean, that will check the type of an object at runtime.
+However since all type checks are currently static only to implement this would  most likely require needing to wrap all objects with some metadata about what their types.